Life lessons to be learned at college . . .and beyond

 4) Guard your time and be efficient in time management.
 Ephesians 5:15-16

 The saying is true, “Plan a minute, save an hour!”
-As you all know with the shooting, life is short.
+Life is very short.
 Your life is made up of minutes and hours.
 Don’t just veg in front of the TV or computer for hours on end with no end in sight.
 Life is short and be aware that we will never have those minutes again.
 Who knows when our last days will be.
 Be wise in how you spend your time.

 5) Don’t internalize everything.
 2 Timothy 2:24-26

 Everything is not your issue or not your fight.
+We only have a limited emotional bandwidth.
+Be careful and choosy in what you allow to get on your “emotional dashboard.”
 I get very frustrated and aggravated over things or people I cannot change and let it get inside me.
 Give it to God and let go.
 Know your limitations but also know when to stand up for what you believe.
-There are fights worth fighting but we need to wise and discerning in what those fights are.
+There are fights worth fighting but we need to very wise and discerning in what those fights are.

 6) Accountability is key to growth—Proverbs 27:17

-Find some guys who love God and you trust, respect, and like and develop an accountability relationship with them.
+Find some guys/girls (same sex as you) who love God and you trust, respect, and like and develop an accountability relationship with them.
 Be wise and discerning in who you choose.
 Share your weaknesses with them and develop a relationship where you know they will get in your face weekly about your weaknesses.
 It is an incredible way to sharpen you in your spiritual walk and grow as Christians.

 7) Enjoy life to the fullest—John 10:10